 Vietnam has a double taxation treaty with many countries.
 It may therefore be advisable for tax reasons (if you live in Vietnam for several months) to take the administrative steps to be registered as a resident, obtain a Vietnamese tax identification number and pay your taxes in Vietnam.

-Many foreigners have been banned from the country in recent months for non-payment of their taxes, so you must take this issue seriously if you want to set up a project over several years.
+Many foreigners have been banned from the country in recent months for non-payment of their taxes, so you must take this issue seriously if you really want to settle down in Vietnam for several years.

-Vietnam has very interesting tax advantages (especially for pensioners), so becoming a Vietnamese tax resident can be very interesting for many profiles.
+Vietnam has very interesting tax advantages (especially for retirees), so becoming a Vietnamese tax resident can be smart for some specific profiles.